-7 Surprising Facts You Might Not Know About CBD and CBG
+7 Surprising Facts About CBD and CBG That You Might Not Know

-- All cannabinoids exist in an acidic form before heat is applied and “activates” them.
+All cannabinoids exist in an acidic form before heat is applied and “activates” them.
 That’s what the -A stands for at the end of their name (such as CBG-A or CBD-A).
 For convenience’s sake, many people write about CBD and CBG without including the -A even when speaking about CBD and CBG that has not been activated.
-Activated cannabinoids are generally considered to be more effective as medicinal supplements than non-activated cannabinoids.
+Testimonials suggest that activated cannabinoids are often more effective as medicinal supplements than non-activated cannabinoids.

-- CBD tends to be more effective with conditions that are primarily physical/body related, and CBG tends to be more effective with conditions that are primarily mental/brain related.
-This is not always the case, however; many customers report that CBG is more effective against pain, and others suggest that CBD is better for anxiety relief.
+CBD is often more effective with conditions that are primarily physical/body related, and CBG is often more effective with conditions that are primarily mental/brain related.
+This is not always the case, however; many customers report that CBG is more effective against pain, and others say CBD is better for anxiety relief.
 Everyone’s body responds differently!

-- CBG has been shown to have tremendous success helping treat symptoms of ASD, or Autism Spectrum Disorder.
-Customers have reported improvements with speech, behavior, mood, sleep, and more.
-Some customers have even said that patients who were previously nonverbal have begun to speak after taking CBG.
+CBG is helping treat symptoms of ASD, or Autism Spectrum Disorder.
+Customers report improvements with speech, behavior, mood, sleep, and more.
+Some customers even claim that patients who were previously nonverbal are speaking after taking CBG.

-- CBD and CBG are most effective when they are extracted to full-spectrum, whole-plant standards.
+CBD and CBG are most effective when they are full-spectrum, whole-plant extracts.
 This means that the extract includes the plant’s original terpenes (the essential oils of the plant) and the naturally-occurring traces of other cannabinoids, such as CBD and THC.
 The terpenes and cannabinoids all work together to describe the entourage effect.

 All mammals have an endocannabinoid system, which is the body’s system for interacting with cannabinoids.
-The body naturally produces endocannabinoids to help regulate and balance physiological functions, but in today’s high-stress and high-toxin society, many people’s endocannabinoid systems are depleted.
-CBD and CBG can fill-in for the body’s naturally-occurring cannabinoids and thereby help balance the body’s functions.
+The body naturally produces endocannabinoids to help regulate and balance physiological functions, but in today’s high-stress and high-toxin society, many people’s endocannabinoid system is depleted.
+CBD and CBG can fill in for the body’s naturally-occurring cannabinoids and thereby help balance the body’s functions.
 This is why CBD and CBG can help with such a wide range of health conditions!